Easy Scallion Pancakes

 Close up of a stack of cut Scallion Pancakes

 This tasty breakfast dish is known as Congyoubing in China.
 I had the luck of getting to eat this in Shanghai while visiting along with lots of other interesting foods.
 That is the best part of travelling… the food!
-I found that in China that during breakfast there were more savoury foods than sweets like we are used to in North America.
+I found that in China during breakfast there were more savoury foods than sweets like we are used to in North America.

-Of course, everyone loves sugar and there isn’t a breakfast buffet that doesn’t have Youtiao (fried dough sticks) available in the morning but in general savoury dishes seem more common.
+Of course, everyone loves sugar and there isn’t a breakfast buffet that doesn’t have Youtaio (fried dough sticks) available in the morning but in general savoury dishes seem more common.
 Soups with green onions, soy, noodles and dumplings are, in my visits to Asia, what I see most people eating.
 Believe it or not, soup is delicious for breakfast!

 Overhead shot of scallion pancakes recipe with a fresh bunch of scallions on a white background